 (c) Mercury-containing equipment.
-A large quantity handler of universal waste must manage universal waste mercury-containing equipment in a way that prevents releases of any uni-
+A large quantity handler of universal waste must manage universal waste mercury-containing equipment in a way that prevents releases of any universal waste or component of a universal waste to the environment, as follows:

-(1) A large quantity handler of universal waste must place in a container universal waste mercury-conany taining equipment with non-contained elemental mercury or that shows evidence of leakage, spillage, or damage that could cause leakage under reasonably foreseeable conditions.
+(1) A large quantity handler of universal waste must place in a container any universal waste mercury-containing equipment with non-contained elemental mercury or that shows evidence of leakage, spillage, or damage that could cause leakage under reasonably foreseeable conditions.
 The container must be closed, structurally sound, compatible with the contents of the device, must lack evidence of leakage, spillage, or damage that could cause leakage under reasonably foreseeable conditions, and must be reasonably designed to prevent the escape of mercury into the environment by volatilization or any other means.

-(2) A large quantity handler of uni-

-versal waste may remove mercury-containing ampules from universal waste mercury-containing equipment provided the handler:
+(2) A large quantity handler of universal waste may remove mercury-containing ampules from universal waste mercury-containing equipment provided the handler: